Residential Leaf Collection

 Zone 5 (Old Town) has been divided into four subzones to make its service more consistent with the rest of the City.
 The leaf collection program delivers three passes for each zone.
 This was not the case for Zone 5 in the past.
 Now, with the introduction of subzones, residents of Zone 5 will have scheduled dates for each of their three passes.

-Where are leaf crews, why aren't they picking up my leaves?
+Where are leaf crews?
+Why aren't they picking up my leaves?

-Sometimes inclement weather and equipment problems cause delays.
-Crews may also take several days to complete leaf pickup in a single zone -- you may not see crews on the first day of collection in your zone.
+Crews may also take several days to complete leaf pickup in a single zone.
+You may not necessarily see crews on the first day of collection in your zone.

 Where do I rake or take my leaves?